 Victor Villegas and the Extension Computing Technology Unit (ECTU) provide technical support and training to OSU Extension faculty and staff, including Drupal help.
 As the project continues, training will shift to support Extension faculty and staff in working in the new content management system rather than on independent websites.

-OSU’s Central Web Services (CWS) maintains the infrastructure and servers that support all OSU websites.
+OSU’s Web and Mobile Services (WAMS) maintains the infrastructure and servers that support all OSU websites.
 They also offer web publishing, content management services, and support and training to the OSU Community.

 The EESC project team works closely with each of these teams.